c12i/password-vault/README.md

 [**Collins Muriuki**](https://github.com/collinsmuriuki)

 ## Description
 A simple python program which runs on the terminal.
-The app, securely stores a user's account credentials for varous platforms and also generates passwords for a user's new or existing accounts using the inbuilt random library.
+The app, securely stores a user's account credentials for varous platforms and also generates passwords for a user's new or existing accounts using the inbuilt random and string libraries.

 ## Technologies Used
 * Python 3.7.4